veit/jupyter-tutorial/docs/productive/logging/index.rst

 =======

 The `logging <https://docs.python.org/3/library/logging.html#module-logging>`_
 module is part of the Python standard library.
-It is described in `PEP 0282
-<https://www.python.org/dev/peps/pep-0282>`_.
-You can get a first introduction
-to the module in the `Basic Logging Tutorial
+It is described in :pep:`0282`.r You can get a first introduction to the module in the `Basic Logging Tutorial
 <https://docs.python.org/3/howto/logging.html#logging-basic-tutorial>`_.

 Logging usually serves two different purposes: